7.1 General context

 Sexual and reproductive health

 Of the sexually transmitted diseases, chlamydia infection is the most common and the chlamydia incidence is at a high level compared to other STIs.
-In the 16–24 age group, the share of reported chlamydia infections in 2014 was 2.1%.
-The level has been relatively stable since 2010.
+In the 16–24 age group, the share of reported chlamydia infections in 2021 was 1.7%.
+The level has been slightly decreasing stable since 2010.

 National surveys assessing the state of health of young people